 Now the RX 590 is out and AMD claims it's better than the RX 580 by about 12%.
 But it seems that that's not entirely accurate either.
 Though technically possible, the results compare closer to about a 5% difference in real world applications.
 That puts my now very outdated R9 390X at about a 3% to 9% disadvantage depending on the manufacturer.
 That's it.

 Right now the best AMD have are the Vega GPU's and the performance is actually pretty good for both the Vega 56 and Veg 64.
-The Vega 64 in fact is right on par with reference 2070 and 2080 in some games.
-But the HBM2 memory that Vega uses is really expensive and power hungry.
-So what we got there at the time they released was a GTX 1070(ti) - 1080 competitor, but a price point that was (and still is) much higher and less efficient.
+The Vega 64, in fact, is right on par with reference 2070 and 2080 in some games.
+But the HBM2 memory that Vega uses is really expensive and even though it technically uses less voltage, ultimately it's still power hungry.
+So what we got at the time Vega released was a GTX 1070(ti) - 1080 competitor, but a price point that was (and still is in some cases) much higher.
 Which is too bad because the Vega GPU's have great compute power and the HBM doesn't need to run at high clock speeds because of it's design.
-It's just not as practical as DDR5, or DDR6 which has a higher bandwidth than HBM2 and is less expensive to produce.
+It's just not as practical as GDDR5.
+Or GDDR6 which has a fairly similar bandwidth to HBM2 and is less expensive to produce.

 What's worse is that AMD abstaining from the high end gaming GPU market (at least for the time being), is only hurting consumers.
 Allowing Nvidia to over charge for their new releases because, hey, what other options do people have?
 But again, that falls to the point that companies don't actually care about consumers.
 Remember?
 AMD have no new gaming GPU's in store until some time in the first half of next year.
 And that very well won't be the high end market.
 That will almost certainly come at least a year later.